HTTP-RPC/Kilo/README.md

 # Introduction
 HTTP-RPC is an open-source framework for simplifying development of REST applications.
 It allows developers to create and access web services using a convenient, RPC-like metaphor while preserving fundamental REST principles such as statelessness and uniform resource access.

 The project currently includes support for implementing REST services in Java and consuming services in Java, Objective-C/Swift, or JavaScript.
-The server component provides a lightweight alternative to other, larger Java-based REST frameworks, and the consistent cross-platform client API makes it easy to interact with services regardless of target device or operating system.
+The server component provides a lightweight alternative to larger Java-based REST frameworks such as JAX-RS, and the consistent cross-platform client API makes it easy to interact with services regardless of target device or operating system.

 # Contents
 * [Service Operations](#service-operations)